 by David Krauter | Last updated Jun 17, 2015

-We all know getting found (can) equate into a dramatic boost in calls, enquiries & sales.
+We all know getting found (can) equate to a dramatic boost in calls, enquiries & sales.

 But what’s all the buzz about local...

 It’s because back in the good ole days getting found in the local search results was easy.